Automating-GIS-processes/Lesson-2-Geo-DataFrames/Lesson/pandas-geopandas.md

 ## Working with spatial data using Geopandas

-Let's start working with spatial data right away using geopandas.
+Let's start working with spatial data using geopandas.

 ### Data I/O (in / out)